dmnguyen-uoft/ECO-202---Research/README.md

 + Create time series graph for number of views/viewers in total and by Lectures
 + In time series graphs: Red lines are date of Exams, Gray lines are date of the Lectures
 + Students seem to watch the videos days after the lecture and few days before the exam date
++ Distribution for 4 types of students:
+  + Type 1: Watch none: 133
+  + Type 2: Watch Test 1 but not 2: 14
+  + Type 3: Watch Test 2 but not 1: 86
+  + Type 4: Watch both: 84